UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 ------------------------------------------------------------------------

 **You have completed your first chapter!** Now, remember that Chapter 1 branch you created?
-You are going to push all of your new Chapter 1 changes to that branch on GitHub, so your work will be viewable on the UCSC-Treehouse organization.
+After you save your Quarto notebook, you are going to push all of your new Chapter 1 changes to that branch on GitHub, so your work will be viewable on the UCSC-Treehouse organization.

 Lastly, you will request your mentor as a ‘reviewer’, so they can check over your work *before* you officially push it to the main branch.

 Navigate back to **GitHub Desktop**… You should see your new changes highlighted in red.